BCH709 Introduction to Bioinformatics: Compile and Software installation

 $ conda search hisat2

-$ conda search -c bioconda hisat2
+$ conda search -c conda-forge hisat2

 $ conda install -c bioconda hisat2